When is Easter 2023 and why does Easter Sunday change every year? Bank holiday dates

-Easter offers the UK a much-needed long weekend when it falls and it is also a significant date for followers of the Christian faith.
-The bank holidays of this time are eagerly-awaited by most but it may be forgotten that yearly calendar alternations change when these important dates take place.
+Easter offers us a much-needed long weekend when it falls and it is also an important date for followers of the Christian faith.
+The bank holidays of this time are eagerly awaited by most but it may be forgotten that each year their dates vary from the year prior.

 When is Easter 2023?